Getting to the heart of Switzerland’s organ donor problem

 The Swiss National Advisory Commission on Biomedical Ethics, however, unanimously opposed the initiative.
 The Commission, which is dedicated to informing policy and clarifying ethical issues for the Swiss cabinet, parliament and public, argued that a system of presumed consent would threaten people’s rights.

-“Presumed consent jeopardises individual rights, as it may lead to organs being removed without the requisite consent,” the Commission declared in its opinion.
+“Presumed consent jeopardises individual rights, as it may lead to organs being removed without the requisite consent,” the Commission declared in its opinionexternal link.
 “Silence can only be construed as an implicit form of consent under a mandatory declaration system.
 However, the Commission is opposed to mandatory declarations on the grounds of individual freedom.”

 In 2015, the issue was raised again by the Swiss parliament, and again rejected by the House of Representatives.
 But the battle may still not be over, says Immer.

-“The [organ donor] numbers are so bad that that modes of consent are going to return to the centre of political debates in 2018,” he told French-language Swiss newspaper Le Matin in early January.
+“The [organ donor] numbers are so bad that that modes of consent are going to return to the centre of political debates in 2018,” he told French-language Swiss newspaper Le Matinexternal link in early January.

 Stefan Regenscheit, association manager of Switzerland’s Donor Care Association, says his organisation has also been raising awareness about organ donation within the current legal framework since it was founded in 2012.